uswds/uswds/README.md

 }
 ```

-Which, if `$theme-respect-user-font-size` is set to `true` would output something like:
+Which, if `$theme-respect-user-font-size` is set to `true` would  give output something like:

 ```css
 .usa-example {